matlab-actions/run-build/README.md

 When you use this action, a file named `buildfile.m` must be in the MATLAB current folder or its parent folders.

 ## Notes
+* By default, the MATLAB current folder is the same as the root of your repository.
+To specify a different current folder, use the `-sd` startup option or the `cd` command in your action.
 * The **Run MATLAB Build** action uses the `-batch` option to invoke the [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html) command.
 Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
 To run code that requires the same preferences, use a single action.
 * When you use the **Run MATLAB Build** action, you execute third-party code that is licensed under separate terms.

 ## See Also